jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/solutions/red-teaming/index.md

 must respond defensively.
-The red team simulations are done with the consent of the organization's executive leadership, although ideally the incident response team, employees and security staff do not know this.
+The red team simulations are done with the consent of the organization's executive leadership, although, ideally, the incident response team, employees and security staff do not know this.

 ## Get started with Fluid Attacks' Red Teaming right now